 CITRONELLA Lemon Balm Seeds

-This is the most fragrant variety available with an essential oil content up to .4%.
-Fresh or dried leaves are made into a wonderful calming lemon-scented tea (sweeten with honey).
-Fresh leaves can be used to give a lemony tang to salads and drinks.
-Attracts bees, butterflies and hummingbirds.
-Compact, mildew resistant 10-12 inch plants.
+Citronella is the most fragrant lemon balm available, the essential oil content is up to .4%.
+Fresh or dried, leaves make a wonderful, calming lemon-scented tea (sweeten with honey).
+Fresh leaves give a lemony tang to salads and drinks.
+Flowers attract bees, butterflies, and hummingbirds.
+Citronella lemon balm forms compact, mildew resistant, 10-12 in. tall plants.
 Winter hardy to zone 4.